Jia-wei0/Assignment2-COMP3040/README.md

 **Related Principle**: Test and review your documentation.

 **Practical Step**: Once GitHub Pages is enabled and your resume is uploaded, you can view your static website by navigating to https://<yourusername>.github.io.
 This URL will display your Markdown-formatted resume as a web page, allowing you to review and ensure everything is correctly formatted and publicly accessible.
+I will show you how to view your resume's static website with the GIF below.

 ![How to find website](HowToFindWebsite.gif)